apryakhin/legion.stanford.edu/tutorial03.md

-to this is that tasks can use C and C++ memory allocation routines as long as the lifetimes of the allocations do not exceed the lifetime of the task.
+to this is that tasks can use C and C++ memory allocation routines as long as the lifetimes of the allocations do not exceed the lifetime of the task which performs the allocation.
 Furthermore, any pointers referencing the allocation should not be passed to sub-tasks or escape the task's context.
 Violating either of the these conditions will result in a Legion application with undefined behavior.

 Most other restrictions on the usage of C and C++ features are concerned with when it